MaryamHmayed/Posturize/README.md

 ###  Posturize is built using the following technologies:

 - This project uses the [React Native app development framework](https://reactnative.dev/) with [Expo](https://expo.dev/).
 React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- The backend of the app is built using the [Laravelframework](https://laravel.com/).
+- The backend of the app is built using the [Laravel framework](https://laravel.com/).
 Laravel is a popular PHP framework known for its elegant syntax, extensive feature set, and developer-friendly tools, making it ideal for building robust backends for mobile applications.
 - To send local push notifications, the app uses the [Expo Notifications](https://docs.expo.dev/versions/latest/sdk/notifications/) package which supports Android, iOS, and macOS.
 - For the live chat feature, the app uses [Firebase](https://firebase.google.com/) and [Firestore](https://firebase.google.com/docs/firestore), which provide real-time data synchronization and reliable cloud storage.